LoRDO: Distributed Low-Rank Optimization with Infrequent Communication: Related Work

 \section{Related Work}

 \textbf{Distributed Training with Infrequent Communication.} Prior research has focused on local update methods to mitigate the communication bottlenecks of standard Distributed Data Parallelism (\ddp). \localsgd \citep{LocalSGD} enables workers to perform multiple local steps before averaging parameters.
-In LLM pre-training, \diloco \citep{DiLoCoScalingLaws} achieved high performance by combining local updates with \nesterov momentum as an outer optimizer. \localadam \citep{LocalAdam} proved convergence for adaptive optimizers by synchronizing all states, albeit tripling communication costs. \desloc \citep{DES-LOC} improved this by decoupling parameter and momenta synchronization.
+In LLM pre-training, \diloco \citep{DiLoCoScalingLaws} achieved high performance by combining local updates with \nesterov momentum as an outer optimizer. \localadam \citep{LocalAdam} proved convergence for adaptive optimizers by synchronizing all states, albeit tripling communication costs. \desloc \citep{DES-LOC} improved this by decoupling parameter and momenta synchronization, with the extension by \citet{iacob2025mtdaomultitimescaledistributedadaptive} to ensure that the momenta half-lives matched their synchornization intervals.
 Our work builds on this multi-timescale framework, primarily targeting the memory constraints of full-rank optimizer states.

 \textbf{Optimization via Low-Rank Gradient Projection.} Unlike \texttt{LoRA} \citep{hu2021lora}, which restricts optimization to adapters, \galore \citep{zhao_galore_2024} projects full-rank gradients into a low-rank subspace via SVD, reducing memory without altering training dynamics. \ldadam \citep{LDAdam_Robert_2023} enhances this with Block Power Iteration and error feedback, while \dion \citep{Dion} uses rank-$r$ orthogonalization to reduce overhead.
 These methods reduce memory in synchronous settings but have not been adapted for infrequent synchronization.